The 2024 Election After Hurricane Helene: North Carolina

 The damage after Hurricane Helene

-After making landfall on September 27, Hurricane Helene caused catastrophic damage across western North Carolina and other communities in its path.
-This resource explains the legal authority that North Carolina officials have to respond to a natural disaster like Helene.
-It also provides examples of steps that officials in North Carolina and elsewhere have taken after previous natural disasters.
+After making landfall on September 26, Hurricane Helene caused catastrophic damage across western North Carolina and other communities in its path.
+We published this resource explaining the broad legal authority that North Carolina officials have to respond to a natural disaster like Helene.
+We also provided examples of steps that officials in North Carolina and elsewhere have taken after previous natural disasters.

 Background